driven-app/porsche-connect/README.md

 ## CI/CD Status

 The library has a comprehensive suite of unit tests that run on GitHub Actions.
-Currently the test suite is run on a simulated **iPhone 12 Mini**.
-Further platforms (macOS) will be added in the future.
+Currently the test suite is run on a simulated **Intel based macOS v12.1**.

 You can see the current build status of the `main` branch here: